IngSoft1-grupo1234/switcher-app-back/README.md

 ## Build complete App
 ### Docker Compose Setup

-This application its divided in two repositories independently (the backend side and -this repo- the frontend).
+This application its divided in two repositories independently (the frontend side and -this repo- the backend).
 We use docker-compose to connect  correctly both sides.

 ## Prerequisites